pareekshit28/discourse/README.md

 # Discourse : The Debating app

-It’s truly fascinating to acknowledge how we prefer rivers over puddles .While the former flows and expands ,the latter is stagnant .
+It’s truly fascinating to acknowledge how we prefer rivers over puddles .While the former flows and expands, the latter is stagnant .

-In the millennial times,where everything around us is constantly changing ,there arises a need for a platform wherein people can ideate , express and take their stand towards a particular topic.
+In the millennial times,where everything around us is constantly changing, there arises a need for a platform wherein people can ideate , express and take their stand towards a particular topic.

 Introducing ‘Discourse’,for the first time ever a unique ‘debating’ app where you are in charge of your ideas and opinions.Let your voice be heard , be it political,financial,social,trending topics.